algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functional_specification.md

 subi r0 1
 ```

-Launching our program following the steps given above would look as follows:
+Launching a program following the steps given above would look as follows:

 ![Program launch on command line](./pictures/launch_program.png)

+The `-d` parameter on the emulator allows debugging of the program by printing the registers at the end of the execution.

 ## Non-functional requirements